devbyjonni/ImageAsync/README.md

-# PhotoFetcher
+# photofetcher

-**PhotoFetcher** is a SwiftUI project that asynchronously loads and displays images in a grid format.
+**photofetcher** is a SwiftUI project that asynchronously loads and displays images in a grid format.
 The app supports fetching images from an API and storing them locally, allowing for offline capabilities and efficient data handling.

 ## Features